anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/README.md

-# AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling

-## **Data and Code for Autosomal suppression of meiotic drive can prevent sex chromosome cycling**
+# **Data and Code for Autosomal suppression of meiotic drive can prevent sex chromosome cycling**

-### All Figures are coded in [Figures.R](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Figures.R)
+## All Figures are coded in [Figures.R](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Figures.R)

-### Simulations are in ``TestXXXXX.R``
+## Simulations are in ``TestXXXXX.R``